-Royal Fernery is the name of this beautiful wallpaper designed by Martyn Lawrence Bullard for Cole & Son.
+Royal Fernery is the name of this beautiful botanical wallpaper designed by Martyn Lawrence Bullard for Cole & Son.
 Inspired by the Majorelle Gardens in Marrakesh, it is pictured in Forest Green and costs £195 per roll.

-4. Go for a traditional Scandi style
+4. Go for a traditional Scandi-style botanical wallpaper

 Our obsession with Scandinavian style shows no signs of abating, but where wood and white once ruled, interiors are moving in a more decorative direction as companies embrace intricate patterns, and especially botanical wallpaper ideas.